ImNotAVirus/simple_enum/guides/fast_vs_slow_access.md

 When it's possible, SimpleEnum will try to replace Enum access directly with it's value (Fast access).
-In order to do this, all arguments given to the Enum access must be resolvable at the compile time.
+In order to do this, all arguments given to the Enum access must be resolvable at compile time.

-To check this behaviour, let's write a simple function to inspect AST of an Enum named `color`.
+To verify this behaviour, let's write a simple function to inspect the AST of an Enum named `color`.

     iex> defmodule EnumInspector do
     ...>   def inspect_ast(quoted_expr, env) do